 2.1 Spelling, grammar, vocabulary, and punctuation are consistent with the nature and purpose of the complex documents required.

 2.2 Page layout, format and design of complex documents are consistent with established conventions, the output required, and meet organisational style requirements.

+Range evidence of three documents is required.